owenob1/Dot-Claude/README.md

 # Dot-Claude

-> A curated `.claude` configuration of hooks, commands, agents, and settings to supercharge your Claude Code experience.

 > [!WARNING]
-> **Under Active Development** - This project is currently being built and refined.
+> **Under Active Development**
+This project is currently being built and refined.
 Features and documentation may change frequently.
 Feel free to use and contribute, but expect updates!

 <details>
 <summary><strong>📑 Table of Contents</strong></summary>